RoyalIcing/RoyalIcing/2023/web-app-vs-site-vs-hybrid.md

 ### Site: landing, pricing, documentation, blog.
 - Will be shared and bookmarked by users.
-- Must be server rendered.
+- Must be server rendered HTML.
+This means the primary content _must not_ be loaded via JavaScript.
 - Can be enhanced with JavaScript e.g. interactive charts, playground in docs.

 ### App: sign in, sign up, dashboard with various sections.